AmrMomtaz/K-Means/README.md

-# K-Means
+# Parallel K-Means

 This assignment was part of **CS432: Distributed Systems** and it aims to enhance your understanding of Apache Hadoop, also gaining experience with the MapReduce programming framework for large-scale data processing.

 In this repository you will find implementation of the K-Means algorithm for clustering using MapReduce and the unparalleled verison of it.
+You can configure it with any number of features or clusters.
 In the MapReduce code you can run it on IDE by creating a maven project with the corresponding dependencies as mentioned in the pom.xml file.
 Also you can run it on hadoop (HDFS) but you will need to uncomment some lines mentioned in the source code to handle hdfs file system.

 ## Description